Dingdong-Inc/frn-50k-baseline/README.md

 ### Demand Forcasting
 #### SSA
 > The similar scenario average (SSA) is a common method (statistics-based) for demand forecasting.

+To train and evaluate easily on censored/recovered sales, run:
 ```bash
 cd demand_forecasting/SSA